Prior to commencing flight training in the U.S., and with Upper Limit Aviation (ULA), all non-US citizens are required to:

 B. Register with SEVP (Division of the Department of Homeland Security) – See the additional resources section at bottom of this page.

-C. Obtain an M-1 Visa – See the additional resources section at bottom of this page.
+C. Obtain an M-1 Visa – See the additional resources section at the bottom of this page.

 D. Obtain approval from the U.S. Transportation Security Administration (TSA) – See the additional resources section at bottom of this page.